Six Flags New Orleans: Southern Star Amusement (2008–2011)

 In April 2008, Southern Star Amusement Inc. proposed to take over the site lease from the then-owner Six Flags, promising to expand the park to over 60 rides (more than double its pre-Katrina size), complete a water park that Six Flags had been planning, and add an RV park.
 Southern Star Amusement Inc. pledged to open the park as Legend City Adventure Park, with 60 rides in place, including a new water park by the summer of 2009 if the city approved the lease takeover, with the campground to follow.
 One issue concerning rebuilding was Six Flags' continued removal of infrastructure from the park.
-In a quarterly conference call Six Flags discussed plans to remove the S&S Towers by 2009 with more ride removals to follow.
+In a quarterly conference call, Six Flags discussed plans to remove the S&S Towers by 2009, with more ride removals to follow.
 Items from existing Jazzland rides, such as Mega Zeph's trains and Spillway Splashout's boats, were sent to other parks.
 On September 27, 2008, Southern Star stated on its website that it would no longer be trying to revive Six Flags New Orleans.

 In February 2009, Southern Star was taking another look at the park and considering a takeover bid with the City of New Orleans.
-Southern Star planned a scaled down effort, with intentions only to reopen the park with a water park added within the existing midway area.
+Southern Star planned a scaled-down effort with intentions only to reopen the park with a water park added to the existing midway area.
 The idea was to reopen and build incrementally, saving about $50 million in improvements for the next few years.
-Given the poor economic situation at the time, this plan seemed to be the only way that the park could be saved.
-The basic idea was to use investors and Go Zone Bonds to raise the $35 to $40 million needed to just reopen the park with basic improvements that are needed to make a real recovery and profit.
-Southern Star's CEO Danny R. Rogers asked that Six Flags stop all removal action of equipment from the park, as the equipment in question belongs to the City of New Orleans and not Six Flags.
-The return of other equipment taken from the park by Six Flags was also requested.
+Given the poor economic situation then, this plan seemed to be the only way to save the park.
+The basic idea was to use investors and Go Zone Bonds to raise the $35 to $40 million needed to reopen the park with basic improvements required to make a real recovery and profit.
+Southern Star's CEO Danny R. Rogers asked Six Flags to stop all removal action of equipment from the park, as the equipment in question belongs to the City of New Orleans and not Six Flags.
+Southern Star also requested the return of other equipment taken from the park.

 On August 18, 2009, it was announced that the land would be redeveloped into a Nickelodeon Universe theme/water park.